 11) Kuntres 15 Av, 5751: An End to Darkness

-In honor of the 15th of Av, the maamor “קץ שם לחושך” (“He put a limit to the darkness” — a posuk in Iyov) was released.
+In honor of the 15th of Av, 5751, the maamor “קץ שם לחושך” (“He imposed a limit to the darkness”) was released.

-The maamor then begins to get into deep concepts of chassidus, most of which we will not mention here.
-Many of the Dvar Malchus sichos speak about the need to draw the makif into the pnimi, meaning to internalize in the intellect (seichel) that which is above the intellect.
-For this there are two examples, brought in this maamor: Will (ratzon) which is enlothed in siechel; and Faith (Emunah) which is enclothed in seichel.
+In many of the Dvar Malchus sichos the Rebbe addresses the need to draw the makif into the pnimi, meaning to internalize in the intellect (seichel) that which is above the intellect.
+For this there are two examples brought in this maamor: Will (ratzon) which is enlothed in intellectand Faith (Emunah) which is enclothed in intellect.
 On their own, both Will and Faith, Ratzon and Emunah, are beyond the intellect, called in Chassidus “makif“.
-But the manner in which they are internalized (brought into seichel) is quite different.
+But the manner in which they are internalized (brought into the intellect) is quite different.

 Golus — Even While the Light of Geuloh is Shining?